Peri Gilpin

-Early life

-Gilpin was born in Waco, Texas, as Peri Kay Oldham, daughter of James Franklin Oldham, a broadcaster who became known as Jim O'Brien, and his wife Sandra Jo Hauck.
-After her parents divorced, her mother married Wes Gilpin in 1969.
-Gilpin then took her stepfather's surname.

-Gilpin grew up in Dallas, where her family encouraged her acting abilities.
-After studying at the Dallas Theater Center, she pursued acting at the University of Texas at Austin and the British American Drama Academy in London.

 Career

+As a child, Gilpin took drama classes at Dallas Children's Theater.
+In 1979, upon graduating from Skyline High School, Gilpin enrolled in University of Texas at Austin, majoring in drama, until she was expelled from the acting program at the end of sophomore year.
+After that, she took acting classes in London, then returned to Dallas and worked briefly as a makeup artist.
+She apprenticed for five summers at Williamstown Theatre Festival in Massachusetts, during her last summer, she was cast as the lead in Hawthorne Country, her first major starring role.
+She joined the Actors Equity in 1988.

 Gilpin appeared on the TV series Cheers, playing Holly Matheson in the 21st episode of the 11th season, which aired in April 1993.

 From 1993 until 2004, Gilpin played Roz Doyle in the television series Frasier, a spin-off of Cheers, starring Kelsey Grammer as Frasier Crane, the role he had played on Cheers since 1984.
+She was given the role after being one of over 300 actresses to answer the casting call.
+Gilpin’s fellow finalist for the role was Lisa Kudrow.
 Along with the principal cast, Gilpin won a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 1999.

 In 2009, Gilpin appeared in the ABC Family drama Make It or Break It, for which she received a Gracie Award in the category of "Outstanding Female Actor in a Supporting Role in a Drama Series".

 Gilpin and Frasier co-star Jane Leeves ran a production company, Bristol Cities (named from the cockney rhyming slang), whose projects included a Fox network pilot titled Minister of Divine, an American remake of the British sitcom The Vicar of Dibley with Kirstie Alley (another Cheers regular) in a starring role.
 Gilpin is the voice artist for the character Jane Proudfoot in Final Fantasy: The Spirits Within.
-She also provided the voices of Desiree in the Nickelodeon animated television series Danny Phantom, Volcana in Superman: The Animated Series and Justice League, Hecate in Hercules, and Kate Corrigan in the Hellboy animated films.
+She provided the voices of Desiree in the Nickelodeon animated television series Danny Phantom, Volcana in Superman: The Animated Series and Justice League, Hecate in Hercules, and Kate Corrigan in the Hellboy animated films.
 Gilpin also did voice work for several Wells Fargo and Johnsonville Meats TV commercials.

 Gilpin has appeared on the television series Medium and Desperate Housewives.
-She has a supporting role on the television series Make It or Break It and has appeared on Law and Order: Criminal Intent.
-She starred alongside Teri Polo in the Lifetime film For the Love of a Child.
-In 2012, Gilpin guest-starred with another Cheers stalwart, Ted Danson, in CSI: Crime Scene Investigation.
-She also had a recurring role in Men at Work on TBS as editor of Full Steam magazine.
-In the second season of Scorpion, she was introduced as Katherine Cooper, a team superior in homeland security.
+She has a supporting role on the television series Make It or Break It and has appeared on Law & Order: Criminal Intent.
+She also starred alongside Teri Polo in the Lifetime film For the Love of a Child.
+In 2012, Gilpin guest-starred with another Cheers alum, Ted Danson, in CSI: Crime Scene Investigation.
+She had a recurring role in Men at Work on TBS as editor of Full Steam magazine.
+In the second season of Scorpion, she was introduced as Katherine Cooper, a team superior in Homeland Security.

+In 2023, Gilpin reprised her role as Roz Doyle in Paramount's Frasier reboot.